frankframework/frank-manual/docs/source/horizonTransactions.rst

 The value "RequiresNew" means that a new transaction is started for executing the ``<pipeline>``.
 There are other possible values.
-The value "Mandatory" for example requires that a transaction exists when pipeline execution starts.
+The value "Mandatory" for example requires that a transaction is expected to exist when pipeline execution starts; the pipeline will fail otherwise.
 This value is useful when you want to execute multiple adapters within a single transaction.
 See https://ibis4example.ibissource.org/iaf/ibisdoc/ for details.

-This completes our implementation of the requirements of section :ref:`horizonsInterfaces` .
+This completes the implementation of the requirements of section :ref:`horizonsInterfaces` .
 We have a REST HTTP service listening to booking XML documents.
 The XML is validated and all data is written to the database.
 To do this, multiple INSERT statements are needed.
-These are executed within a transaction, such that either all inserts succeed or all inserts fail.
+These are executed within a transaction, which means that either all inserts succeed or all inserts fail.

 There is one open end: security.
-We want to restrict access to the ingest booking adapter.
 Ingest booking is not the right user story to explain security, because it is part of a larger interaction with the user.
 Before a booking is accepted, the user logs in and searches destinations.
+That functionality would be needed before restricting access would make sense.

 Security is easy to implement using the frank!framework.
 This manual will be extended with another user story of New Horizons to cover this topic.